Research and Creative Honors Program

 The Research and Creative Honors Program (RH) is designed to provide high-achieving students with an opportunity to complete a senior thesis/project while also taking upper-division Honors seminars.
 This program is particularly suitable for transfer students, as well as for continuing UNLV students who have completed the bulk of their general education courses.
 University Honors students may choose to complete RH and graduate with two honors distinctions.

 All RH students must complete the following six classes:

 RH students complete a thesis/project while enrolled in HON 498 and 499 (two sequential 3-credit courses) over the course of two semesters.
 The thesis/project is supervised and graded by a committee consisting of three faculty members: (1) a faculty advisor in the student’s major department, (2) an Honors College faculty member, and (3) another UNLV faculty member.

-For more information on eligibility, application requirements and procedures, please consult the RH Program description.
+For more information on eligibility, application requirements and procedures, please visit the RH Program webpage.

 Research and Creative Honors Program Learning Objectives